-The first tip is to add a silk scarf folded on the bias then tuck it under the edges of the jacket front.
-Add a handbag that picks up one of the colors of the scarf to pull the look together and soften the whole effect.
+The first tip is to add a silk scarf folded on the bias, then tuck it under the jacket front’s edges.
+Add a handbag that picks up one of the scarf colors to pull the look together and soften the whole effect.
 Choose a lip color in the same tone.
 Mine is Currant here.
 My hand cream is here.

 Photos by Mr. Mickey at the First Methodist Church in Johnson City, TN.

 A great tip using disc magnets for keeping a scarf from moving out of place.
 I had been using double stick tape.
 Will be much easier to remove a magnet than the little strips of tape.
 I have a few very soft scarves and they tend to slip, magnets to the rescue!
 And I am so glad you have not given up on black.
 Looking forward to all the tips wearing black.